IELTS Essay Topics with sample answer.

 Model Answer 2: [Opinion: Overall, it is a positive development.]

-How much responsibility a child should take and whether modern children are less interested in executing their duties and obligations is disputable.
-While youngsters in some countries still take on many responsibilities, a great number of them, in other countries, are busy with their education, sports and hobbies.
-I believe that the way children take responsibilities has changed over time, mostly as a positive development, and to what extent a youth should carry out these liabilities should be determined by the family and social condition.
+How much responsibility a child takes nowadays and whether modern children have fewer obligations than in the past is disputable.
+While youngsters in some countries still take on several responsibilities, many, in other countries, are busy with their education, sports and hobbies.
+I believe that the way children take responsibility in the modern world has changed over time, mostly as a positive development.

 Sample Answer 3: [Opinion: It is a postive change.]

 In today's world, there is a growing trend of children having less responsibility compared to children in the past.
-While some people view this change negatively, I believe it is a positive development for several reasons.
+Personally, I believe it is a positive development for several reasons that I shall outline in this essay.

 Firstly, reducing the burden of responsibility on children allows them to focus more on their education and personal development.
 In the past, children had to work from a young age to support their families, which often hindered their education and limited their opportunities in life.
 With fewer responsibilities, children can now dedicate more time and energy to learning, exploring their interests, and developing their skills.